chmeee/twitter-fusefs/README.markdown

 When 'read' from users' files will output his/her timeline, when 'written to' users' files will update your timeline adding @user.

+## TO-DO

+twitter-fusefs is still in design and development.
+I'm still thinking about some of the details, so here's a to-do list:

+* Use SSL
+* Access user status: /status for the mounting user and 'maybe' /(followers|friends)/user_status for the rest of users
+* Unfollow people with rm on /friends
+* Follow with touch on /friends
+* Block with rm on /followers
+* Reformat the output of tweets and add more information (like time, app, in respond to, etc.)
+* Trends
+* Produce a ruby-gem

 ## Note on Patches/Pull Requests

 * Fork the project.